 4) Requests for approval of enhancement/incentive payments to class representatives must include evidentiary support consistent with the parameters outlined in Clark v.
 American Residential Services LLC (2009) 175 Cal.App.4th 785, 804-807.

-5) For all settlements that include a distribution to settlement class members, a final compliance hearing must be set, which requires the submission and approval of a final compliance status report after completion of the distribution process.
-The compliance hearing will be set when final approval is granted, so the moving papers should include a suggested range of dates for this purpose.
-The compliance status report must be filed at least 5 court days prior to the compliance hearing.
+5) For all settlements that include a distribution to settlement class members, a final compliance/accounting hearing must be set, which requires the submission and approval of a final status report after completion of the distribution process.
+The final accounting hearing will be set when final approval is granted, so the moving papers should include a suggested range of dates for this purpose.
+The compliance status report must be filed at least 10 calendar days prior to the compliance hearing.

 6) In light of the requirements of CRC 3.769(h), all final approvals must result in the entry of judgment, and the words “dismissal” and “dismissed” should be avoided not only in proposed orders and judgments, but also in settlement agreements.